What Is Formative Assessment? The Key To Student Success

 Limitations of formative assessment

-Teachers need support to ensure they receive the appropriate training to be able to carry out effective formative assessment.
-Continued professional development needs to be ongoing to ensure all teachers within a school have the same shared understanding of what they are doing and why.
+Teachers need support to ensure they receive the appropriate training to be able to carry out effective formative assessments.
+Ongoing professional development ensures all school staff have the same shared knowledge of what they are doing and why.

-When formative assessment is assimilated into larger accountability systems, such as state standardized testing, it can have a negative impact on the effectiveness of such systems.
+When formative assessments are assimilated into larger accountability systems, such as state standardized testing, it can have a negative impact on the effectiveness of such systems.

-Formative assessment shouldn’t be classed as a single event, but as an on-going process which teachers are involved with throughout every lesson.
+Formative assessment shouldn’t be classed as a single event, but as an ongoing process which involves educators throughout every lesson.

 It is not the score or lack of score which makes the assessment formative or summative.
 It is possible to have a summative assessment with qualitative descriptors and a formative assessment with numerical scores